Are Scammers Taking Over Your Computer? Here’s How To Tell

 Remote access scammers can take over your computer and cause irreparable damage.
 Fortunately, you can learn how to spot these attacks and prevent them from happening.
 Learning to recognize phishing scams is the most important step in this process.

 Using good security tools and monitoring your accounts is another piece of the prevention puzzle.
-We also recommend installing a strong VPN, an antivirus program, and identity theft protection.
+We also recommend installing a strong VPN and antivirus program.

 Hackers are becoming ever craftier with their attacks, but they all rely on tricking you to do something.
 You can avoid being their next target if you recognize the attack and simply refuse to comply.